 - Ross Castle – beautiful castle by the lake.

-There are so many things to do in Killarney that you may want to set up a base there a take a few days to visit the whole area instead of only making a Dublin day trip.
+There are so many things to do in Killarney that you may want to set up a base there and take a few days to visit the whole area instead of only making a Dublin day trip.

 Bunratty Castle and Folk Park in County Clare